-1.4 The Panel's identified problems with the current Rules and its proposed solutions
+1.5 The Panel's identified problems with the current Rules and its proposed solutions

-Sections 1 and 4 of the Panel's Rule change proposal outlines the Panel's identified problems with the current Rules and how the Panel considers that its proposal will provide a solution to each of the issues it has identified.
-The four main issues with the current Rules that the Panel has identified are:
+Sections 1 and 4 of the Panel's Rule change proposal outline the Panel's identified problems with the current Rules and how the Panel considers that its proposal will provide a solution to each of the issues it has identified.
+The four main issues that the Panel has identified with the current Rules include:

 - 1. Generator input constraints; - 2.
 The continued need for a reliability safety net; - 3.
-The continued need for NEMMCO's Reliability Directions powers; and - 4.
+The continued need for NEMMCO's reliability directions powers; and - 4.
 The accuracy of NEMMCO's maximum demand forecasts in the SOO.

-1.4.1 Generation input constraints
+1.5.1 Generation input constraints